Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Introduction

 where $L_1,\ldots,L_k$ are slowly varying at infinity, and $\a_j\in(0,1)$, $1\leq j\leq k$.
 For simplicity, we will assume that $\lim_{t\to\infty}L_j(t)$ exists and is a constant, which we take to be 1, again for simplicity.
 See a similar treatment of the general case in~\cite{H}.

 In order to define our scaling regimes, we need to explain how the time and volumes diverge in relation one to the other.
-In two of the three regimes we consider, we adopt a {\em fine tuning} relation of the volumes among themselves, in such a way as to have the $\tau$ variables of different levels {\em scale together} or {\em simultaneously}.
-We make $M_1:=n$ and $M_j=n^{\a_j/\a_1}$, $2\leq j\leq k$ (so that $M_j^{1/\a_j}$ is constant in $j$).

-With this choice of volumes, we have two time scalings (with respect to the the scaling parameter $n$), defining two scaling regimes, as follows.
+In two of the three regimes we consider, we adopt a {\em fine tuning} relation of the volumes among themselves, in such a way as to have the $\tau$ variables of different levels {\em scale together} or {\em simultaneously} {in the same way}.
+We make { (so that $M_j^{1/\a_j}$ is constant in $j$). } With this choice of volumes, we have two time scalings (with respect to the the scaling parameter $n$), defining two scaling regimes, as follows. {\footnote{ {See Remark~\ref{nft} at the end for a brief discussion of other volume scalings.}}}

-\paragraph{$\bullet$ Ergodic time scaling.}
+\paragraph*{$\bullet$ \textbf{Ergodic time scaling.}}